 In most urban communities today, the spending of as few as 25% of the households represent as much as 75% of local retail spending, but local business or community advocates only see that 75% of lower-income households whose spending power is only 25% of the market.
 Changing the business model to make the powerful 25% happy would be competitively good for everyone.

-If you are one local nonprofit organizations dealing with the concentrations of poverty, a better conclusion is to consider “transhipment” controls.
+If you are a community-based nonprofit organization dealing with the concentrations of poverty, consider “transhipment” controls.
 This effort changes the means of delivery in the journey to free people trapped in self- and community-distructive cycles.